dan-danache/hubitat/watchtower-app/README.md

 The zoom functionality allows you to interact with charts displaying multiple data points over time.
 To zoom in on a specific chart area, simply select it using your mouse.
 To return to the full dataset view, click the **Reset Zoom** button (◀•••▶) in the top right corner.

+If the `CTRL` key is pressed during selection or while clicking the **Reset Zoom** button (◀•••▶), then the zoom/reset zoom will be synced between all dashboard charts.

-On mobile devices, start by tapping the chart briefly, then immediately drag the desired chart area to zoom in.
+On touchscreen devices, start by tapping the chart briefly, then immediately drag the desired chart area to zoom in.
+The sync functionality is not available on touchscreen devices.

 ![Chart Zoom](img/zoom.png)